Cyb3rMatt/Ethical-Hacking-Projects/README.md

   python3 tools.py
 ```
 # Note
-This project is not finished I will be adding more tools feel free to contribute.
+This project is not fully finished I will be adding more tools feel free to contribute.